Building a New Lightroom & Photoshop Editing PC: A Comprehensive Guide

 One of the best things about building a PC is knowing you can upgrade it later.
 So naturally, my first thought was: why not just swap out a few parts and keep editing?

 The problem?
-My old faithful, and nicknamed "CHARD1", had simply run out of steam.
+My old faithful, nicknamed "CHARD1," had simply run out of steam.

 Storage: Completely maxed out.
-Lightroom catalogues and RAW files chew through terabytes like popcorn, and adding yet another external drive wasn’t a long-term fix.
+Lightroom catalogues and RAW files chew through terabytes like popcorn.
+Adding yet another external drive wasn’t a long-term fix.

 Graphics card: A second-hand buy from five years ago.
 Fine for basic Lightroom work back then, but hopelessly out of its depth today.